populse/soma-workflow/README.txt

        $ ssh userid@servername

     2: Download the latest tarball and expand it, for example in ~/soma-workflow.
-We can also use git to download it in ~/  as :
+We can also use git to download it as :

        $ cd ~
        $ git clone git@github.com:neurospin/soma-workflow.git

     3: Run these command lines: